aelmod/UnrealInteractiveWater/README.md

 **This project contains some fixes of Unreal Engine Water plugin**

+> :warning: For 5.0 and bellow:

-> :warning: Before pressing PIE button open this blueprint: `/Engine/Plugins/Experimental/Water/Content/FluidSimulation/Materials/Simulation/M_Fluid_Sim_01.uasset` in the blueprint, find the FoamForceRT node and in the parameters of this node change FoamForceRT to `FoamRT`
+> Before pressing PIE button open this blueprint: `/Engine/Plugins/Experimental/Water/Content/FluidSimulation/Materials/Simulation/M_Fluid_Sim_01.uasset` in the blueprint, find the FoamForceRT node and in the parameters of this node change FoamForceRT to `FoamRT`

 ### Fixed